berkeleygamelab/PictureYourself/README.md

   - scenario.js : HTTP request is made to /stickers.
 Sticker table is queried, data turned into JSON
   - factories.js : manipulates transparent buttons on images

+#### Making and Testing Changes

-After making changes to JavaScript or CSS files, don't forget to minify them before running.
+- After making changes to JavaScript or CSS files, don't forget to minify them before running.
 Instructions for minifying:
-For all JS/CSS files: ruby /public/minifier.rb
+    - For all JS/CSS files: ruby /public/minifier.rb
-For one file: juicer merge -i <name of file> --force
+    - For one file: juicer merge -i <name of file> --force

-When making changes locally, just refreshing the page will register the new changes (shotgun does not need to be restarted).
-Shotgun does have to be restarted when installing new gems, though.
+- When making changes locally, just refreshing the page will register the new changes (Shotgun does NOT need to be restarted).
+However, Shotgun DOES have to be restarted when installing new gems.